patience4711/RPI-APS-inverters/README.md

 Or use a wifi analizer tool on your phone/tablet.

 ## FACTORY RESET
-When i make an image of the system there are settings and data present that belong my inverters.
+When i make an image of the system there are settings and data present that belong to my inverters.
 So you should start by wiping all present inverterdata (Console).
-This is also true when upograding to a new version.
+This is also true when upgrading to a new version.
-Im am working on a means to backup settings and data that can be restored ater a software upgrade.
+The newest version will have a means to backup settings and data that can be restored ater a software upgrade.

 ## SETTINGS
 You should expand the filesystem, go to menu, log in with the provided credentials and go to **'->menu ->system ->expand fs'**